ubc-library-rc/rc-workshop-template/index.md

 permalink: /
 ---

-#UBC Library Research Commons: workshop template
+# UBC Library Research Commons: workshop template

-Adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).
+Adapted from the [Just the Docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).

+Start with the instructions below to setup a Research Commons workshop repository and website.
+For more customization and configuration options see [Just the Docs](https://pmarsceill.github.io/just-the-docs/) documentation.

-## Set up an RC workshop site
+## Set up the RC workshop site

-1. Create a repository for the workshop
+1. Create a public repository in GitHub
-2. In the new repository, turn on _GitHub Pages_
+2. In the new repository, turn on _GitHub Pages_"
-  - In GitHub, go to _Settings_
+  - Go to _Settings_
   - Scroll down to the _GitHub Pages_ section
   - Under _Source_, select _master branch_